What is the FTSE 100?

 FTSE 100 performance over the last ten years

 |Total return with dividends reinvested (%)||12.6||-2.2||10.0||18.7||0.7||-1.3||19.1||11.9||-8.7||17.3||8.3|

 Individual FTSE 100 stocks yielded returns of 3238% between 2010 and 2019 (as of 30 August 2019).
 You can use our Hindsight Investments tool to see how much you could have made by investing in individual FTSE 100 shares.

 How can you trade the FTSE 100?

 You can trade the FTSE 100 with derivatives such as CFDs and spread bets, which enable you to speculate on price movements – positive or negative – without owning any underlying assets.
-Both products enable you to get full exposure with a small deposit, while you can trade spread bets without paying any tax and offset CFD losses against profits.1
+Both products are leveraged, and you’ll get full exposure with a small deposit, known as a margin.
+Bear in mind, though, that with leverage you run the risk of any losses or profits far outweighing your deposit as they are calculated on the position’s full size – not its margin.
+You can trade spread bets without paying any tax and offset CFD losses against profits.1